Affirm/affirm-merchant-sdk-ios/README.md

 Example
 =======

 A demo app that integrates Affirm is included in the repo.
-To run it, run `pod install` and then open `Examples.xcworkspace` in Xcode.
+You may clone our [GitHub repository](https://github.com/Affirm/affirm-merchant-sdk-ios) into a new XCode project folder and run the Examples project.

 Upgrade
 ==============